nibalizer/alphabot/README.txt

 	  trips that #afk is planning.
 This is done with '@test <cmd> [args]' instead of '@cmd [args]'.

+	- Most responses trailbot will give have been pulled out to voices.py, which allows for dynamic updating and random selection.
+The command specific confirmations remain in client.py and cmds.py.

 	- Bot commands include:

 		- @add <trip description> : The <trip description> is first appended with